jenperson/wan2.1-fastapi-tutorial/tutorial.md

  };

 ```

 ## Deploying to Koyeb

 To deploy the application to Koyeb, there are two main components: the Python application to be deployed on GPU, and the web application to be deployed on CPU.
 If you opted to download the code, you can deploy these by  selecting your repos from GitHub.
-Alternatively, you can use the "Deploy to Koyeb" button available in the READMEs of the frontend and backend applications.
+Alternatively, you can use the "Deploy to Koyeb" button as previously shown.

 ## Setting up the frontend

 To run the demo, you can deploy the frontend or run it locally on your machine.
+You can find both options in the following steps.

 ### Running the frontend locally

 1. Create a .env file at the root of the project.

 2. Add your Koyeb web URL to the .env file:

 ```
 VITE_API_BASE_URL=https://YOUR-PROJECT-ID.koyeb.app
 ```

 3. Install required dependencies:

 ```
 npm install
 ```

 4. Start the app:

 ```
 npm run dev
 ```

 The app is now running locally at `http://localhost:5173/`